 Nadine Knight ’95, Associate Professor of English and Director of the Center for Interdisciplinary Studies at College of the Holy Cross; Jessica Levy ’04, Assistant Professor of History at Purchase College, SUNY; and Upper School history teacher John Wood provided an overview of how history is understood and communicated and how various institutions and their disciplines have evolved in their understanding of the stories they tell about people who have been overlooked.

 View the recording from Thursday, November 18.

 Artist Akea Brionne is a photographer, writer, curator, and researcher whose personal work investigates the implications of historical racial and social structures in relation to the development of contemporary black life and identity within America.
-A collection of Akea’s photographs will be on display in the Tuttle Gallery through December 15.
+A collection of Akea’s photographs was displayed in the Tuttle Gallery from November 15 through December 15.

 Planning for a memorial to recognize and honor the enslaved peoples of John McDonogh has been in the works for nearly two decades.
 The journey began with the work of a passionate group of current and retired faculty, staff—including retired Art Department Chair Oletha DeVane—and Board members who brought light to the importance of doing justice to the memory of people whose labor contributed to the wealth that was the basis of our School’s founding.
 The memorial will honor the enslaved people and be used as a foundation for educating students more fully about this period in history.
 During this session, lead artist Oletha DeVane and artistic historical consultants Dr. Leslie King-Hammond and Dr. Lowery Sims discussed the evolution and meaning behind The Memorial to Those Enslaved and Freed.